The Lives of Others (novel): Writing

 The novel is split into two interlacing narratives, typeset in different fonts.
 One is an epistolary account of a violent agrarian movement through the eyes of Ghosh family scion Supratik, who has left his home to mobilise the oppressed peasants against corrupt moneylenders and landlords.
 The other is a third-person account around the Ghosh family, which forms the bulk of the book.
 The story touches briefly on notable moments of the city's history such as the Bengal famine of 1943, the Great Calcutta Killings of 1946, and the Partition of India.
 Most of the action takes place in the years 1968–72.

 Like many other Indian novels in English, the text includes Bengali words and phrases.
 A family tree and a guide to Bengali relational terms is provided.

 The tension between classes is at the core of the novel.
 The Statesman described the book to have a neo-orientalist agenda.

+Describing the unexpected ease with which he wrote the novel, Mukherjee said: